LogtalkDotOrg/logtalk3/examples/NOTES.md

 	a set of source files for testing Logtalk secure implementation of meta-predicates

+- `self_messages`
+	simple example illustrating the semantics of messages to "self"

 - `shapes`
 	simple geometric shapes implemented as both a prototype hierarchy and a class hierarchy for comparing both approaches